amyreese/znc-push/README.md

 Ubuntu.
 However, development and testing is done exclusively against the latest source distribution, so feedback on older releases of ZNC is needed to continue supporting them.

-ZNC to Notifo was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
+ZNC Push was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
 It may not fit your use cases, but any and all feedback would be greatly appreciated.